Anastasia-Labs/aiken-design-patterns/README.md

 ### Stake Validator

-This module offers two functions meant to be used within a validator for implementing a "coupled" stake validator logic.
+This pattern allows for delegating some computations to a given staking script.

 The primary application for this is the so-called "withdraw zero trick," which is most effective for validators that need to go over multiple inputs.